nachmore/quip-export/README.md

 ## Fork of https://github.com/sonnenkern/quip-export

+This adds:

-This adds support for custom Quip URLs so that you can export from something like `quip-acme.com` instead of just `quip.com`.
+1. Support for custom Quip URLs so that you can export from something like `quip-acme.com` instead of just `quip.com`.
+2. Miscellaneous robustness checks / improvements for throttling cases

 ---